IRS Form 1045 Instructions

 Line 1c: Net section 1256 contracts loss

-If applicable, individuals can carry back a net section 1256 contracts loss to each of the 3 years immediately preceding the loss year.
+If applicable, individuals can carry back a net section 1256 contracts loss to each of the 3 prior years immediately preceding the loss year.
 For example, a loss occurring in tax year 2024 can be carried back to tax years 2021 through 2023.

 However, estates and trusts cannot make this election.
 If you choose to make this election, keep in mind the following: